-Let’s talk about yarn; specifically, let’s talk about how to buy yarn online.
-Now, this may be straightforward to some of you, but I found my first yarn order to be a little daunting.
-I didn’t know what to look for or what to expect from yarn I hadn’t felt or seen in person.
-I wasn’t even sure where to shop for yarn online.
-There were options, but they were all new to me and I just needed someone to point me in the right direction.
+Let’s talk about how to buy yarn online.
+When I started, I didn’t know what to look for or what to expect from yarn I hadn’t felt or seen in person.
 Once I did start to buy my yarn online, so many options and possibilities opened up for me and there was so much more variety to choose from.
 So, if you’re new to buying yarn online, or just looking for more places to buy from, this post is for you!

 This post may contain affiliate links.
 Read the full disclosure here for more info.

 Know what you’re looking for

 When you shop for yarn in a brick and mortar shop, there are some things you keep in mind as you look.
 Whether it’s for a specific project or just because you like the yarn, we yarn addicts tend to have criteria.
 Some of the things I look for at yarn stores is the color, the feel, and the material of the yarn.
 I also check the weight of the yarn if it’s a specific project, and of course, the price.
 When you buy yarn online, you can’t feel it, but you can still take the other factors into consideration.
 You just have to know where to look.

 Although it’s fun to just browse, be sure to have some kind of plan in mind to help you narrow down all the options.

 These are the two questions I ask myself to help me get started.
 Then I can narrow all the results by the yarn weight, and ignore everything else that won’t be helpful.
 After I’ve picked out what I need, I can broaden my search again and just look at what’s in stock.